adjust/ios_sdk/README.md

 This is the iOS SDK of adjust™.
 You can read more about adjust™ at [adjust.com].

+## Example app

+There is an example app inside the [`example` directory][example].
+You can open the Xcode project to see an example on how the adjust SDK can be integrated.

-## Basic Installation
+## Basic integration

-These are the minimal steps required to integrate the adjust SDK into your iOS project.
+We will describe the steps to integrate the adjust SDK into your iOS project.
 We are going to assume that you use Xcode for your iOS development.

 If you're using [CocoaPods][cocoapods], you can add the following line to your `Podfile` and continue with [step 3](#step3):